Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 What to AVOID after a binge

-• Punishing Yourself: Overcoming binge eating is real if it's coming from the place of punishment.
-Although it may feel counter-intuitive after a binge, focus on self-soothing and treating yourself with compassion.
+- Punishing Yourself: Overcoming binge eating probably won’t happen if if it’s coming from the place of punishment.
+I know it can feel counter-intuitive after a binge, but clinical experience shows that it’s KEY to focus on self-soothing and treating yourself with compassion.

-• More Food Rules: Implementing additional food rules after a binge can lead to a vicious cycle of restriction and binges, once again.
+- More Food Rules: Adding more food rules after a binge can lead to a vicious cycle of restriction and binges, once again.
 However, it is helpful to recognise your food rules.
-How do they trigger the cycle of binging?
+How do they trigger the cycle of binging for you?
 Aim for a more balanced approach to food.

-• Diets, Restrictions, and Compensation: Trying to compensate for a binge by drastically reducing your calorie intake, overexercising, or fasting after a binge could trigger another binge, perpetuating the never-ending cycle.
+- Diets, Restrictions, and Compensation: Trying to compensate for a binge by drastically reducing your calorie intake, overexercising, or fasting could trigger another binge (yikes!), feeding the never-ending cycle.
 The key is to return to regular eating patterns and balanced meals to balance blood sugar levels.

 When to seek help for binge eating